meghanam15/Course-Recommender-System/README.md

 ## 🛠 Technologies Used

-- **Python** – Core language for data processing and algorithm development
+- Python – Core language for data processing and algorithm development
-- **Flask** – Web framework for backend development
+- Flask – Web framework for backend development
-- **HTML/CSS/JavaScript** – Frontend for responsive UI
+- HTML and CSS – Frontend for better UI
-- **Pandas, NumPy, scikit-learn** – Libraries for data manipulation and machine learning
+- Pandas, NumPy, scikit-learn – Libraries for data manipulation and machine learning

 ---